WHALE Arts Local Cinema Project (2024 & 2025-2026)

 Duncan Place Community Hub Duncan Place Community Cinema programme at Duncan Place in Leith.

-A thank you from Duncan Place Community Hub, who were able to purchase a new projector for their community cinema programme.
+A thank you from Duncan Place Community Hub (lower right), who were able to purchase a new projector for their community cinema programme.

 McDonald Road Library Regular events and activities for adults, including a Film Club.